-From Mary, Queen of Scots to the FIFA Women’s World Cup: a brief history of women’s football
+A brief history of women’s football: from Mary, Queen of Scots to the FIFA Women’s World Cup

-With the 2019 FIFA Women's World Cup approaching, we revisit an article from Dr Ariel Hessayon who reflects on women's surprisingly long involvement with football...
+As England's Lionesses prepare to face Spain in the 2023 FIFA Women's World Cup final, we revisit an article from Dr Ariel Hessayon who reflects on women's surprisingly long involvement with football...

 While medieval girls and women played and were entertained by a variety of bat and ball games, the earliest specific association I know of comes from a mid-15th century poem.
 This was a satire by the prolific East Anglian monk John Lydgate.
 In it the poet enlarged upon the attractions of “my fair lady”.
 She wore a green hood and had two small breasts squeezed together so they appeared like a large “camping ball” (East Anglian dialect for football).

 By the 16th century, women’s involvement in football had moved beyond associations between their breasts and the ball, to a spectator scene.
 The most famous 16th-century female football spectator was Mary, Queen of Scots.